FriendlyPorcupine/badeflix/README.md

 Installing Nestjs:
 npm install nest.js

-Installing yarn via npm
+Installing yarn via npm:
 npm install yarn

 Copy content from example.env to a new file with ".env" within the same folder.
 The example file can be found in the server folder.
-Our project uses a Google Api, so please add your google api key to the env file under:
+Our project uses a Google API, so please add your google API key to the env file under:
 GOOGLE_DIRECTIONS_API_KEY=”******************************”

 Download Docker Desktop application and start it.
 Once running, proceed.
 If Docker is not active, server won't connect.

-**FIRST TIME SERVER:**
+**FIRST TIME USING SERVER:**
 Navigate to the server directory in your terminal & use the following commands:
 1. yarn install
 2. yarn docker:dev